PaulJeFi/reglisse-chess/UCI_options.md

 The book the engine should use.
 By default, the book is TSCP's book by [Tom Kerrigan](http://www.tckerrigan.com).

 ## Show HashFull
 This otpion is set to false by default.
 If true, it give the hashfull number, in permile, showing how the TT table is full.
-If this value is too hight, it is recommended to clear the tables (Clear Tables option) or to increase TT Sise (Hash option).
+If this value is too hight, it is recommended to clear the tables (Clear Tables option) or to increase TT Size (Hash option).
 Warning : activating this option can make the engine slower.